oimoyu/blender_bonex_document/source/faq.rst

 ===

-Why does relative displacement still appear after simulation even though the joint distance is set to 0?
+Why does relative displacement still occur after simulation even though the joint distance is set to 0?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The constraints of simulation engines such as physx are not absolute constraints.
-Too large a force (such as the force of a kinematic rigid body) or too small a position solver iteration number will cause it to break away from the constraints.
+Too large a force (such as the force of a kinematic rigid body) or too small position solver iteration will cause it to break away from the constraints.

 ①Increase the number of steps of the position iterator to improve calculation accuracy